The Short Answer

 Yes — automatic pet feeders are worth it for most pet owners.
 They enforce consistent meal times, reduce begging behavior, and keep pets healthier when you're away.
 The right model pays for itself in peace of mind alone.

-What Automatic Pet Feeders Actually Do Well
+What Do Automatic Pet Feeders Actually Do Well?

 They Lock In a Feeding Schedule